squarepupil/website-pages/index.md

 We are very much rooted in an entreprenuerial spirit in which drive, independence, community, cooperation, and exploration are practiced constantly.

 A large part of this lies in the democratic spirit of the school.
 Students and staff together make rules and enforce them.
-These rules are meaningful and strongly embrace
+These rules are meaningful and are strongly embraced by all of us.

+At its core, our democratic education teaches understanding, compromise, and compassion for others.
+It is very far from the winner-loser model found in dysfunctional models of democracy.
+At Arts&Ideas, our democracy brings us all closer together.

 for ages 5 through 18 that prepares students for a life in the 21st century by providing a supportive and stimulating community to allow them to practice all the life skills that are so critical to a satisfying and productive life.